ethereum/EIPs/EIPS/static_call.md

 ## Abstract

+This proposal adds a new opcode that can be used to call another contract (or itself) while disallowing any modifications to the state during the call (and its subcalls, if present).
+Any opcode that attempts to perform such a modification (see below for details) will result in an exception instead of performing the modification.

 ## Motivation

+Currently, there is no restriction about what a called contract can do, as long as the computation can be performed with the amount of gas provided.
+This poses certain difficulties about smart contract engineers: After a regular call, unless you know the called contract, you cannot make any assumptions about the state of the contracts.
+Furthermore, because you cannot know the order of transactions before they are confirmed by miners, not even an outside observer can be sure about that in all cases.

+This EIP adds a way to call other contracts and restrict what they can do in the simplest way.
+It can be safely assumed that the state of all contracts is the same before and after a static call.

 ## Specification

+Introduce a new `STATIC` flag to the virtual machine.
+This flag is set to `false` initially.
+Its value is always copied to sub-calls or sub-creates with an exception for the new opcode below.

 Opcode: `0xfa`.

-`STATICCALL` functions equivalently to a `CALL`, except it takes 6 arguments not including value, and calls the child with a `STATIC` flag on.
-Any calls, static or otherwise, made by an execution instance with a `STATIC` flag on will also have a `STATIC` flag on.
-Any attempts to make state-changing operations inside an execution instance with a `STATIC` flag on will instead throw an exception.
-These operations include nonzero-value calls, creates, `LOG` calls, `SSTORE`, `SSTOREBYTES` and `SUICIDE`.
+`STATICCALL` functions equivalently to a `CALL`, except it takes 6 arguments not including value, and calls the child with the `STATIC` flag set to `true`.

+Any attempts to make state-changing operations inside an execution instance with `STATIC` set to `true` will instead throw an exception.
+These operations include `CREATE`, `CREATE2`, `LOG`, `SSTORE`, `SSTOREBYTES` and `SELFDESTRUCT`.
+They also include `CALL` and `DELEGATECALL` with a non-zero value.
+As an exception, `CALLCODE` is not considered state-changing, even with a non-zero value.

 ## Rationale